Printed from http://tektonics.org/pretice.php

 Better said: "Christ assumed the throne of heaven in 70 AD (or thereabouts), fulfilling the vision of Daniel 7, and events on earth at the time vindicated his identity as that Son of Man."

 LaHaye also clearly does not understand that for preterists, the Kingdom of God is an ideological kingdom in the minds and hearts of believers; thus a series of questions he asks [11ff], many of which amount to, "If Jesus came back, why is the world in such lousy shape?", are misdirected.
 We do not say Jesus is "in charge of the world" in the sense that he micromanages.
-He is in charge.
-But there remain rebels, as under virtually any kingship.
-Even LaHaye's view admits that after the millienial reign, Satan will be released and there will be a rebellion.
+He is in charge, but there remain rebels, as under virtually any kingship.
+Even LaHaye's view admits that after the millennial reign, Satan will be released and there will be a rebellion.
 Is Jesus not in charge of that world of LaHaye's either?
-Does Jesus abdicate during that dispensational millenium?
+Does Jesus abdicate during that dispensational millennium?

 LaHaye seems to cut off our preterist nose to spite his dispensational face, with such questions as, "How can preterists possibly prove Jesus came back in 70 AD?" and, "How do they prove Satan was bound" for 1000 years?
 This sounds too much like an atheist who asks us to prove that Christ really stands at the right hand of the Father.
 More than that, LaHaye has obviously not even read preterist views of texts such as Matthew 24:27-31 and Is.
 65:17-20, of which he still has to ask, "What's this about then?"

 This chapter by Ice is just a chapter for defining terms, and contains little that needs discussion.
 I do find it telling that Ice sees a need to make issue about association of preterist ideas with those that "liberals feel at home with."
-As one who has read and appreciated the works of some of those "liberals," many of whom have defended the integrity of our faith, I find it unconscionable that Ice sees a need to press this hot button (and that he does so numerous times, even in later chapters).
-No serious scholar would do this.
+As one who has read and appreciated the works of some of those "liberals," many of whom have defended the integrity of our faith.
+I find it unconscionable that Ice sees a need to press this hot button (and that he does so numerous times, even in later chapters), something few serious scholars would ever conceive of doing.

 This is about the "history of preterism" and Ice, again the author, says much of "lack of support for the preterist viewpoint's presence in the early church."
 This is a part of this book DeMar has ably responded to, so I see no reason not to simply let him handle this point: